 Meet our farmers and artisans

 A small, intimate farmers market where you can get to know the producers of the food.
 All produce is grown by the farmers who are at the market.

 153 Boutique – Lake Spivey, GA website

 153 Boutique handcrafts organic skincare products and specializes in organic handcrafted soaps.
-Each batch of soap is made with our own sodium hydroxide solution which we combine with organic oils to produce soap.
+Each batch of soap is made with our own sodium hydroxide solution with which we combine organic oils to produce soap.
 This is known as the saponification process.
 It is during this process that all the sodium hydroxide is removed by the oils.
 We add essential oils to some of our soaps for their keynote properties such as healing or protecting skin or to help reduce anxiety and stress.
-We do not use any animal or nut by-products, such as goats milk or almond oil.
-It is our desire to provide a hypoallergenic and vegan soap.
+We do not use any animal or nut by-products, such as goats milk or almond oil in our soaps.
+It is our desire to provide a hypo-allergenic and vegan soap.
 While we do not test our products on animals, a few of our clients use our soaps on their pets.
 We are a family business and serious about being healthy.
 Every bar of soap is handcrafted in Lake Spivey, Georgia.
 Our soaps are created from scratch using our tested and tried recipes.

 A Good Gut Feeling – Marietta, GA website